Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: The SpaRPS Property

 Expected SpaRPS can be viewed as a PAC-style relaxation of SpaRPS, in which the proportionality condition is allowed to hold approximately (via $B$) and for most prompts (via $C$), under the randomness of the training algorithm.
 Ideally, $B \approx 0$ and $C \approx 1$.

-Figure~\ref{fig:exp_sparps} illustrates the relationship between the Expected SpaRPS parameters $m$, $B$, and $C$.
+Figure~\ref{fig:exp_sparps} illustrates the relationship between the Expected SpaRPS parameters $m$, $B$, and $C$ in a practical fine-tuning setting.
 The datasets $S_p$ and $S_q$ contain $3000$ and $2900$ training examples respectively, with $S_q \subset S_p$, and the SpaRPS analysis evaluates prompts $X = S_p \setminus S_q$.
-We estimate $\mathbb{E}[\log rp(y\mid x)]$ and $\mathbb{E}[\log rq(y\mid x)]$ by averaging log relative probabilities over 16 independent fine-tunes (different seeds) of LLaMA2-7B on the \emph{MathAbstracts} dataset (see~\ref{sub:experimental}).
+We estimate $\mathbb{E}[\log rp(y\mid x)]$ and $\mathbb{E}[\log rq(y\mid x)]$ by averaging log relative probabilities over 16 independent fine-tunes (different seeds) of LLaMA2-7B on the \emph{MathAbstracts} dataset (see Section~\ref{sub:experimental}).
+We find that even Expected SpaRPS does not hold in practice.
+As shown in Figure~\ref{fig:exp_sparps}, even when allowing $(m = )1024$ unconstrained shifts, $(1 - C=)10\%$ of prompts still exhibit large deviation ($B \approx 2.1$).
+This suggests that SpaRPS must be explicitly enforced if it is to serve as the basis for practical TDE guarantees.